konsulting/laravel-blockade/readme.md

 # Blockade

-*A simple block for your [Laravel](https://laravel.com) app to prevent access without a known code, and to force to https if you wish.*
+* A simple block for your [Laravel](https://laravel.com) app to prevent access without a known code, and to force to https if you wish.*

 ## Installation

 * Install Blockade using composer: `composer require konsulting/laravel-blockade`

+* If you are using Laravel 5.5, the package will make the serivce provider available for auto-discovery.
-* Add Blockade's Service Provider to `config/app.php`
+If you are using an earlier version of Laravel, add Blockade's Service Provider to `config/app.php`

 ```php
 'providers' => [